‘This Is Us’ Star Sterling K. Brown Might Be On ‘Marvelous Mrs. Maisel’ Next Season

 Brown seemed as enthusiastic as Brosnahan, saying, “I’m in, I’m in.
 Deal!” while shaking hands.

-Amy Sherman-Palladino agrees with Brosnahan that the This Is Us star is at the top of the whole cast’s wish list, and confirmed that everyone involved was just trying to arrange the right character and the best time in the schedule.
+Amy Sherman-Palladino agrees with Brosnahan that the This Is Us star is at the top of the whole cast’s wish list and confirmed that everyone involved was just trying to arrange the right character and the best time in the schedule.

 “[Brosnahan] doesn’t have to campaign very hard.
 We all want Sterling K. Brown on the show.
 Sterling K. Brown happens to be a very busy man.
 We love him.
 We are trying to find stuff that works with his schedule.”